Monday, March 30

 A top Ukrainian negotiator with the IMF, Kateryna Rozhkova, first deputy governor of the central bank, told reporters Friday: “The chances are great, but the last step is ours.
 In fact, it is the Verkhovna Rada that must adopt two bills, which are the so-called prior actions.
 This is the land bill and the bill about banks.”

 The farmland market bill appears to have been watered down again.
 The latest version sees a July 2021 launch of a market that would only allow sales by individuals, allowing land holdings to total only 100 hectares.
-In 2023, holdings of 10,000 hectares would be allowed, Yevhenia Kravchuk, deputy head of the ruling Servant of the People parliamentary faction, told Ukraine 24 TV.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+In 2023, holdings of 10,000 hectares would be allowed, Yevhenia Kravchuk, deputy head of the ruling Servant of the People parliamentary faction, told Ukraine 24 TV.

 In the Rada session, members may also vote on making Serhiy Marchenko Finance Minister, several media outlets reported last night.
 Marchenko served as deputy finance minister in 2016-2018 under then-Finance Minister Oleksandr Danylyuk and then as deputy head of President Poroshenko’s administration.
 He would replace Ihor Umanskyi who has had the post since March 4.